brightway-lca/brightway2/docs/installation.rst

     sudo port selfupdate
     sudo port upgrade outdated

 Next, run the following command.
-Make sure you in the correct environment/virtualenv, if you use environments:
+Make sure you are in the correct environment/virtualenv, if you use environments:

 .. code-block:: bash